Last Updated Date: December 5, 2018

-We reserve the right to use, disclose, share, sell, retain and otherwise deal with (collectively “disclose”) all information collected via the Website, internally or to third parties, for any lawful purpose or to prevent harm to us or others.
+We reserve the right to use, disclose, share, sell, retain and otherwise deal with (collectively “disclose”) all information collected via the Website, App or Service as described herein.
 For example and without limitation, in our discretion we may disclose information:

-- To service providers and others in order to deal with requests and questions from you; to personalize or enhance transactions; to verify, process, store, enforce, investigate and/or collect actual or potential transactions; and to assist or respond to any of the forgoing or our consultants (such as auditors and lenders);
+- To Service Providers and others in order to deal with requests and questions from you; to personalize or enhance transactions; to verify, process, store, enforce, investigate and/or collect actual or potential transactions; and to assist or respond to any of the forgoing for our consultants (such as auditors and lenders);

 - To government regulators, law enforcement authorities or alleged victims of identity theft, including voluntary disclosures;

-- About any matter relating to the Website or your account;
+- About any matter relating to the Website, App, Service or your account;

 - We reserve the right (but do not undertake a duty) to notify you of court orders, subpoenas or other legal process (if allowed).
 If you do not want us to respond to legal process compelling us to disclose your information, you need to seek a valid order permitting us to refuse to disclose it and serve the order on us at least 3 business days before the response deadline; and

-- Not listed in this Policy but which is not prohibited by law from being disclosed.
+- Not listed in this Policy but which is not prohibited by applicable law or contract from being disclosed.

 We generally will retain information for as long as required, allowed or for as long as we believe it useful, but do not undertake retention obligations.
 We may dispose of information in our discretion without notice, subject to applicable law.